logo

 TIL: Dinosaurs May Have Danced Like Birds | Today I Learned

-45K views • over 8 years ago
+45K views • almost 9 years ago

 Take a look out your window and you're bound to see a dinosaur or two—or at least the descendant of one.
 That little blue jay?
 Dinosaur.
 The obnoxious early rising crow?
 Dinosaur.
 The squirrel running up the tree?
 Well, that’s still a squirrel.
 But those feathered friends make your yard a real-life Jurassic Park.
 Most researchers believe birds are descendants of a group of dinosaurs that included the Tyrannosaurus rex. ➡ Subscribe: http://bit.ly/NatGeoSubscribe ➡ Watch All Today I Learned Clips here: http://bit.ly/2WatchTodayILearned ➡ Get More TIL (Today I Learned): http://bit.ly/MoreTIL About TIL (Today I Learned): Love crazy facts?
 We do too.
 Get ready to amaze your friends with some of the strangest facts you’ve ever heard.
 National Geographic explorers tell you new, obscure, and amazing things about the world (and beyond).
 Get More National Geographic: Official Site: http://bit.ly/NatGeoOfficialSite Facebook: http://bit.ly/FBNatGeo Twitter: http://bit.ly/NatGeoTwitter Instagram: http://bit.ly/NatGeoInsta About National Geographic: National Geographic is the world's premium destination for science, exploration, and adventure.
 Through their world-class scientists, photographers, journalists, and filmmakers, Nat Geo gets you closer to the stories that matter and past the edge of what's possible.
 Fossil research has shown that birds and dinosaurs shared behaviors such as brooding and nest building.
 According to paleontologist and National Geographic grantee Jack Horner, it also stands to reason that dinosaurs had similar courting behaviors as today’s birds.
 Because various bird species tap-dance, moonwalk, and boogie to impress potential mates, it makes sense that dinosaurs did the same.
 Just imagine a giant T. rex with its tiny T. rex arms "twerking" its way into the heart of its intended.
 In this week’s Today I Learned, Horner explains how dinosaurs might have been the original smooth criminals.
 Read more about one species of Triceratops, Triceratops horridus: http://animals.nationalgeographic.com/animals/prehistoric/triceratops-horridus/ Additional footage provided by Cornell Lab of Ornithology TIL: Dinosaurs May Have Danced Like Birds | Today I Learned https://youtu.be/4SlWw3_90GI National Geographic https://www.youtube.com/natgeo